The Top 10 Most Expensive Hotels in Las Vegas

 3. Nobu Hotel at Caesars Palace

-Most expensive room: Nobu Villa, from $35,000 per night
+Most expensive room: Nobu Villa, commonly cited from around $35,000 per night

 A hotel within a hotel that’s part-owned by the famous chef of the same name and his business partner, actor Robert De Niro, Nobu Hotel at Caesars Palace is even more exclusive than its parent resort.